-Trying not to panic: Remember that mild regression is all part of the development process.
-Just because they’ve stopped saying as many words as they did a few months ago it doesn’t necessarily mean there is something wrong.
+Try not to panic: Remember that mild regression is all part of the development process.
+Just because they’ve stopped saying as many words as they did a few months ago, doesn’t necessarily mean there is something wrong.
 They’re probably just focused on learning another skill.

 Seek professional help: If you’re ever concerned it’s best to speak with your GP, who may refer you on to a specialist to give your child access to a speech therapist, occupational therapist or a psychologist.
 Early intervention is best with these sorts of cases so don’t put it off if you’re really worried, as your child might end up struggling for longer than they need to.

 Need some support to be the best parent you can be?
 Our Parent School parent coaching experts can help.
 Click to find out more or book a one-on-one session.